 Figure 1.13: The multiple ligand families of the neuropilins.
 In addition to class III semaphorins and VEGF family, alternative NRP ligands have been discovered, reflecting NRP promiscuous binding and diverse biological roles.
-J et al
+From review article by Wild J et al, 2012.

-The semaphorins